Everybody responds to God’s love and grace, one way or another. But what about those who die before they get a chance to respond?

 To pick an extreme example, what about those Palestinian children who perished last week and who presumably never heard the gospel, never heard that God loves them, and never heard about Jesus?
 What about Israeli children who have been killed by suicide bombers?
 And what about the children caught up in the conflicts in Syria, Iraq and Afghanistan?
 What happens to them?

-In my last post I asked the question, “What happens to babies who die?”
+In a recent article I asked the question, “What happens to babies who die?”
 It should be a simple question, but religion makes it complicated.
 Religion says it depends on original sin, the age of accountability, being judged in the light of current revelation, and so on.
 Grace simply says it depends on Jesus.
 Religion says babies are hell-bound brats, but grace says babies are treasures from heaven.

-In the previous post I gave you three reasons why babies go to be with the Lord.
-(1) Because of the cross, no one is condemned on account of sin, (2) babies are not unbelievers, evildoers, or workers of iniquity, and (3) grace is for the helpless and there is no one more helpless than a baby.
+In that article I gave three reasons why babies go to be with the Lord.
+(1) Because of the cross, no one is condemned on account of sin, (2) babies are not unbelievers, evildoers, or workers of iniquity, and (3) grace is for the helpless, and there is no one more helpless than a baby.

 The gospel test